Choosing backpacking partners might seem like a small thing, but it can really shape your whole adventure.

-If you’ve ever dreamed of the perfect outdoor adventure with a friend, spouse, or even someone from your local hiking group, keep reading.
+If you’ve ever dreamed of an amazing outdoor trip with a friend, your partner, or someone from your hiking group, keep going.

 As an Amazon Associate, I earn from qualifying purchases.
 Some of the links in this article are affiliate links.
 This means that, at zero cost to you, I will earn an affiliate commission if you click through the link and finalize a purchase.